olbrich/ruby-units/README.md

 Many technical applications make use of specialized calculations at some point.
 Frequently, these calculations require unit conversions to ensure accurate results.
 Needless to say, this is a pain to properly keep track of, and is prone to numerous errors.

 ## Solution
-The 'Ruby units' gem is designed so simplify the handling of units for scientific calculations.
+The 'Ruby units' gem is designed to simplify the handling of units for scientific calculations.
 The units of each quantity are specified when a Unit object is created and the Unit class will handle all subsequent conversions and manipulations to ensure an accurate result.

 ## Installation:
 This package may be installed using:  `gem install ruby-units`